ansible/ansible/rst/examples.rst

     ansible webservers -m template -a "src=/srv/ntp.j2 dest=/etc/ntp.conf"

 Ansible variables are used in templates by using the name surrounded by double curly-braces.
+Ansible provides some 'facts' about the system being managed automatically in playbooks or when the setup module is run manually.
 If facter or ohai were installed on the remote machine, variables from those programs can be accessed too, using the appropriate prefix::

     This is an Ansible variable: {{ favcolor }}
+    This is an Ansible fact: {{ ansible_hostname }}
-    This is a facter variable: {{ facter_hostname }}
+    This is a facter fact: {{ facter_hostname }}
-    This is an ohai variable: {{ ohai_foo }}
+    This is an ohai fact: {{ ohai_foo }}

-NOTE: Ansible 0.3 (releasing very soon) will also supply built-in facts, so you won't need to install ruby on any of your remote machines if you don't want to.
-These are prefixed with `ansible_`.
+Using the Ansible facts is generally preferred as that way you can avoid a dependency on ruby.
+If you want to use facter instead, you will also need rubygem-json because the facter packages may forget this as a dependency.

 The `file` module allows changing ownership and permissions on files.
 These same options can be passed directly to the `copy` or `template` modules as well::